GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/help_manual.rst

 ````````````
 From the Settings tab, you can control the global settings:

-Application settings
+Application Settings
 """"""""""""""""""""
-The Application settings view is used to configure global application settings that aren't associated with a single API mode:
+The Application Settings view is used to configure global application settings that aren't associated with a single API mode:

 .. image:: images/2_1/app_settings_vulkan.png